mindsky23/comfyui-custom-worker/README.md

 1. Open ComfyUI in your browser.
 2. In the top navigation, select `Workflow > Export (API)`
 3. A `workflow.json` file will be downloaded.
 Use the content of this file as the value for the `input.workflow` field in your API requests.

+## Troubleshooting

+### CUDA Error: "no kernel image is available for execution on the device"

+This error occurs when your workflow uses SageAttention, but the CUDA kernel is incompatible with your GPU.

+**Solution:** Disable SageAttention in your workflow:
+1. Find the **"Patch Sage Attention KJ"** node in your workflow (category: `KJNodes/experimental`)
+2. Set `sage_attention` to **"disabled"** or remove the node entirely
+3. Save and re-run the workflow

+For WAN models (WanVideo, FantasyTalking), set `attention_mode` to `"sdpa"` instead of `"sageattn"`.

+### LowVRAM Mode Running Slowly

+If you have 24GB+ VRAM (RTX 4090), LowVRAM mode will be much slower than regular mode.
+The system automatically detects and enables LowVRAM when needed, but if you're seeing excessive slow performance, check your workflow settings to ensure you're using regular model loaders when possible.

+### ComfyUI_LayerStyle Import Errors

+If you see `cannot import name 'draw_rounded_rectangle'` errors, this has been fixed in the latest build.
+If the error persists, the ComfyUI_LayerStyle nodes may be incompatible with your ComfyUI version - try updating or removing the nodes.

 ## Further Documentation